MetaMask/action-monorepo-release-pr/README.md

                   # This is to guarantee that the most recent tag is fetched.
                   # This can be configured to a more reasonable value by consumers.
                   fetch-depth: 0
+                  # We check out the specified branch, which will be used as the base
+                  # branch for all git operations and the release PR.
+                  ref: ${{ inputs.base-branch }}
             - name: Get Node.js version
               id: nvm
               run: echo ::set-output name=NODE_VERSION::$(cat .nvmrc)